Environmental performance

 The process of reducing the carbon footprint of digital technology involves the company at all levels (management, purchasing, IT, CSR, employees, etc.).
 Several impact factors are perfectly accessible to the company to reduce its impact.
 To implement them, organizations must answer several questions:

-• How do the reparability indices impact the calculation of our carbon footprint?
+- How does the repairability index impact the calculation of our carbon footprint?

 Saaswedo allows you to measure your company’s current digital carbon footprint, simulate the effects of a new management policy, and track progress as part of a performance plan.